 - nutmeg as required

 - 80 grams of grated Parmigiano Reggiano PDO 30 months

-Peel potatoes, wash them, dry them and cut them with the mandolin in slices of 3 mm thickness.
-Deploy them in an ovenproof dish and pour cold milk, combine 1 clove of garlic, minced, thyme, Bay leaf and Rosemary and bring to a boil over medium heat.
+To prepare the potatoes au gratin Delphinoise, you must first peel potatoes, wash them, dry them and cut them with the mandolin in slices of 3 mm thickness.
+Distribute the potatoes in a baking dish and pour the cold milk, combine 1 clove of garlic, minced, thyme, Bay leaf and Rosemary and bring to a boil over medium heat.
 Season with salt, pepper and season with some grated nutmeg.
 Cook for 40 minutes on low heat, then turn off the heat, cover and leave to infuse for 10 minutes potatoes.